 "Alex 25" and "Alex30" FRACTIONAL STILLS – now upgraded.

-distillers are called "Alex"?
-The answer is: we decided that the
+distillers called "Alex"?
+The answer is: the name will help

-name will help to distinguish these kinds of stills from other
+distinguish these kinds of stills from other types.
+The "Alex"

-Second - the still is used to be equipped with a vinyl tubing
+Second - the distiller was equipped with vinyl tubing and a

-and polyethylene ball valve.
-Though these particular materials
+polyethylene ball valve.
+While these materials are considered

-are considered to be entirely safe and widely used for water and
+entirely safe and widely used for water and food handling,

-food handling, spirit bottles stoppers and even human artificial
+spirit bottle stoppers, and even human artificial joint

-joints replacement, but we decided to move forward and replace
+replacement, we decided to move forward and replace all the

-all the plastic parts with stainless steel tubes and ball valve.
+plastic parts with stainless steel tubes and ball valves.

-From now on all stills of this kind that are intended for food
+All stills of this kind intended for food-grade alcohol

-grade ethanol production will be equipped with stainless steel
+production will be equipped with stainless steel parts.
+The only

-parts.
-The only plastic parts remaining on the still are the
+plastic parts remaining on the still are the ones that are used

-ones that used for cooling water supply and one tiny tube that
+for the cooling water supply and one tiny tube that is used to

-is used to show the ethanol level in the dephlegmator, this
+show the ethanol level in the dephlegmator.
+This small tube just

-small tube just gets filled up once during distillation, and
+gets filled up once during distillation.
+Technically there is no

 Third, we came up with one extra part that can be fitted to any